 As strange as it sounds, the Gospel of John annihilates religious legalism not by confronting it, but rather by ignoring it.
 It begins by stating, “In the beginning was the Word.”

 Well, there goes the Genesis account as the beginning.
 Creationist beware.
 Then you got water turning into wine.
 Got to keep the party going.
 So belly up to the bar boys, the drinks are on Him.

 Big Debate: Sadducees don’t believe in Resurrection.
 Pharisees do.
-Christ clears it up, “I am the Resurrection”.
+Christ clears it up, “I am the Resurrection.”
 Where is He going with this one?
-There is a lot of “I am’s” streaking through this gospel.
+There are many “I am’s” streaking through this gospel.
 A lot.
 And while we are at it, what is all this talk about love?
 It is everywhere.
 Religious legalists hate that one.
-“Love one another just as I have loved you”.
-“No greater love has one for another, than to lay down his life for his friend”.
+“Love one another just as I have loved you.”
+“No greater love has one for another, than to lay down his life for his friend.”
 Friendship, love, and self-sacrifice served up from the jewels that drip from the Master’s lips.
 These jewels annihilate religious legalism just by ignoring it.

 Grand finale.
 Pilate wants to know why this dreamy rabble-rouser claims to know “THE” truth.
 So he asks Him, “What is Truth?”
 But Jesus refuses to answer.
 Kaboom again!
 The silence that was heard around the world.
 Again, got no time to engage.
 So Pilate gave the kill-order and then went to lunch.

 Newsflash: Back from the dead.
 Excuse me John, did you say back from the dead?
 Yep.
 In the Beginning begats in the Beginning.
 It all comes around, fully orbed.
 So here it is: The perfect geometric Euclidean circle, leaving religious legalism in a pile of ashes as Grace triumphs.